Certora/Examples/CVLByExample/PerciseBitwiseOps/README.md

 # Precise Bitwise Ops Example

 ## Overview
 This repository contains a smart contract named `PreciseBitwiseOps`.
 It showcases two essential functions: `setBorrowing` and `isBorrowing`.
-The highlight of this example lies in demonstrating the application of a new feature in CVL, termed `precise_bitwise_ops`.
+The highlight of this example lies in demonstrating reasoning precisely about bitwise operation.
+By default, the Prover overapproximate bitwise operations applied in a non-standard way (xor, or, and non 2^n-1 masks for better running time.
 This feature can be activated either by passing the `--precise_bitwise_ops` flag during execution or by permanently setting it in the configuration file as `"precise_bitwise_ops": true`.
 By enabling this feature, the modeling of intricate bitwise operations becomes precise, thus preventing any misleading counter-examples.

 ## Usage